B1nus/wezy/README.md

 Pointers are immutable by default.
 Add the `mut` keyword to make the value behind the pointer mutable (`*mut variable`).
 This does not make the pointer mutable, only the value behind the pointer.
 # Memory Safety
-cb handles memory with a borrow checker.
-In contrast to [rust's borrow checker](https://rustc-dev-guide.rust-lang.org/borrow_check.html), cb does not have lifetimes and it only enforces simple set of rules:
+crust handles memory with a borrow checker.
+In contrast to [rust's borrow checker](https://rustc-dev-guide.rust-lang.org/borrow_check.html), crust does not have lifetimes and it only enforces simple set of rules:
 - You cannot use a moved value
 - You cannot have an immutable pointer while having a mutable pointer
 - You cannot have a mutable pointer to an immutable value